intel/llvm/sycl/doc/design/PrivateAlloca.md

 For non-SPIR-V targets, aspect checking is used to check `sycl_ext_oneapi_private_alloca` support.
-In case of AOT compilation, a compile-time error is produced this kind of checks cannot be performed at runtime via aspects.
+In case of AOT compilation, a compile-time error is produced as this kind of checks cannot be performed at runtime via aspects.

 ### Usage in SYCL host code

-Calling either of the functions defined in this extension in host code results in a `feature_not_supported` exception being thrown:
+Calling either of the functions defined in this extension in host code results in a synchronous exception with the `errc::feature_not_supported` error code.

 ```c++
 #ifdef __SYCL_DEVICE_ONLY__